 - 3 tablespoons granulated sugar I use all natural cane sugar

-- 1 cup all-purpose flour heat treated in oven or microwave (see instructions)
+- 1 cup unbleached all-purpose flour heat treated in oven or microwave (see instructions)

-- 1 ½ tablespoons milk more if needed
+- 1 ½ tablespoons whole milk room temperature, more if needed

 - ½ cup mini chocolate chips semi-sweet or milk chocolate